msadatsafavi/cumulcalib/README.md

 [![R-CMD-check](https://github.com/msadatsafavi/cumulcalib/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/msadatsafavi/cumulcalib/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of cumulcalib is to …
+The goal of cumulcalib is to enable the use of the assessment of risk prediction model calibration using the cumulative calibration methodology.

 ## Installation